 How long do Beef Kabobs last?

 They are best when served warm.
-Any leftovers can be placed in a zip lock bag or Tupperware and stored in the fridge for a few days.
+Any leftovers can be placed in a zip lock bag or an airtight container and stored in the fridge for a few days.
 Reheat in the oven or microwave.

 Here are some other recipes and articles you may be interested in: